Koredotcom/docs/docs/xo/usecases/digitalforms.md

 ## Create a Form
 A Digital Form includes a definition and various components to capture user input.

-To create forms, follow the below steps:
+To create forms, follow the steps below:

 1. Under the **Build** top menu, select **Digital Skills**.